endoit/siebelScriptsEditor/documentation.md

 - __Reload__ reloads the extension.

 ## Using the extension to get server scripts
-Clicking on an object, a dialog box will show in the bottomright corner with three buttons:
+Clicking on an object, a dialog box will show in the bottom right corner with three buttons:

 ![getbspopup](/features/documentation/getbspopup.PNG)